tsladecek/PiB_Blood_Metabolites/README.md

-# Personal Characteristics Prediction from Blood Metabolites
+# Prediction of Age and Sex from Blood Metabolites

 ### Projects in Bioinformatics (Fall 2019)